Charging the conformal window at nonzero $\theta$ angle: Second-order expansion in the near-conformal regime

 The inverse propagator \eqref{d-1axion} takes the form of a block matrix.
-The upper left $2 \times 2$ block represents the mixing between $\pi_0$ and the $\hat{\sigma}$ in absence of the $\theta$-angle which has been previously studied in \cite{Orlando:2020yii} and yields the following dispersion relations in the two extreme cases $\gamma= 0$ and $\gamma = 1$
+The upper left $2 \times 2$ block represents the mixing between $\pi_0$ and the $\hat{\sigma}$ in the absence of the $\theta$-angle.
+Diagonalizing it, we find both a massless and a gapped mode with dispersion relations given by

+The spectrum in the $\Delta_\cO \to 0$ case has been previously studied in \cite{Orlando:2020yii}.
+In that case, the explicit expression of the dispersion relation of the massless mode in the two extreme cases $\gamma= 0$ and $\gamma = 1$ reads

-which corrects a typo in eqs.$(53)$ and $(54)$ of \cite{Orlando:2020yii}.
-We do not show the dispersion of the gapped modes arising from the mixing between $\pi_0$ and the dilaton as it has mass of order $\cO\left(\mu \right)$.
+The above results correct a typo in eqs.$(53)$ and $(54)$ of \cite{Orlando:2020yii}.
+The gapped mode arising from the mixing between $\pi_0$ and the dilaton has a mass of order $\cO\left(\mu \right)$.
 The lower right $2 \times 2$ block describes the mixing between the $S$ mode and the axion $\hat{a}$ and by diagonalizing it we obtain the dispersion relations of the propagating modes which read

-For $f=0$ the above reproduces the dispersion relations in absence of the dilaton, which we computed in the first part of this work \cite{PartI}.
+For $f=0$ the above reproduces the dispersion relations in absence of the dilaton, which were computed in \cite{Bersini:2022jhs}.
+Finally, we provide explicit results for these dispersion relations in the $\Delta_\cO \to 0$ case.
 For $\gamma= 0$ and in the large-charge expansion, we have

 while for $\gamma = 1$ we obtain

 with $\tilde{\nu}\equiv 2\nu^2_{PQ}N_f+a_{PQ}^2 \nu^2$.